Conti (ransomware): Tactics and Techniques

 Conti ransomware employs various stealth techniques including the use of BazarLoader, to infiltrate its target systems.
 The ransomware is designed to encrypt files and render them inaccessible until a ransom is paid.
 It is often delivered through phishing emails, exploit kits, or compromised websites.
 Conti has gained notoriety for targeting healthcare institutions, as seen in its attacks on organizations in Ireland and New Zealand.

 The Conti group has also been known to sell access to victim organizations that have refused to pay the ransom.
-This practice not only adds another layer of pressure on victims but also provides an additional source of revenue for the ransomware gang.
+This practice adds another layer of pressure on victims and can provide an additional source of revenue for the ransomware gang.
 These tactics, combined with the group's sophisticated techniques, have made Conti one of the most prolific and capable ransomware groups operating in 2021.

 The software uses its own implementation of AES-256 that uses up to 32 individual logical threads, making it much faster than most ransomware.
 The method of delivery is not clear.
 The gang behind Conti has operated a site from which it can leak documents copied by the ransomware since 2020.
 The same gang has operated the Ryuk ransomware.
 The group is known as Wizard Spider and is based in Saint Petersburg, Russia.

 Once on a system it will try to delete Volume Shadow Copies.
 It will try to terminate a number of services using Restart Manager to ensure it can encrypt files used by them.
 It will disable real time monitor and uninstall the Windows Defender application.
 Default behaviour is to encrypt all files on local and networked Server Message Block drives, ignoring files with DLL, .exe, .sys and .lnk extensions.
 It is also able to target specific drives as well as individual IP addresses.
 According to NHS Digital the only guaranteed way to recover is to restore all affected files from their most recent backup.